abinit/abinit/doc/mkdocs-user-guide/abinit.md

 placing exit on the top line of the input file WHILE THE JOB IS ALREADY RUNNING will force the job to end smoothly on the very next iteration.
 On some machines, this does not work always (we do not know why...).
-Another possibility is offered : one can create a file named "abinit.exit" in the directory where the job was started.
+Another possibility is offered: one can create a file named "abinit.exit" in the directory where the job was started.
 The code should also smoothly end.
 In both cases, the stop is not immediate.
 It can take a significant fraction (about 20% at most) of one SCF step to execute properly the instruction still needed.

-_If you follow the tutorial, you should go back to the tutorial window now._

 ### 3.3 The multi-dataset mode

-Until now, we have assumed that the user wants to make computations corresponding to one set of data : for example, determination of the total energy for some geometry, with some set of plane waves and some set of k-points.
+Until now, we have assumed that the user wants to make computations corresponding to one set of data: for example, determination of the total energy for some geometry, with some set of plane waves and some set of k-points.

 It is often needed to redo the calculations for different values of some parameter, letting all the other things equal.
 As typical examples, we have convergence studies needed to determine which cut-off energy gives the needed accuracy.
-In other cases, one makes chains of calculations in order to compute the band structure : first a self-consistent calculation of the density and potential, then the eigenenergy computation along different lines.
+In other cases, one makes chains of calculations in order to compute the band structure: first a self-consistent calculation of the density and potential, then the eigenenergy computation along different lines.

 For that purpose, the **multi-dataset mode** has been implemented.